Nov 24, 2024 — blog

 Carl: That’s what we set out to address with AI.
 My first interesting learning about AI implementation was around people’s perception of AI.
 People often view AI as a magical technology they don’t fully understand.
 Initially, things like Google search were considered AI, and technically, they still are, but people don’t think of it that way anymore because it’s so familiar.

-So, we shifted our approach to what we now call "AI on the shoulder," similar to Microsoft’s "co-pilot" concept.
+So, we shifted our approach to what we now call "AI on the shoulder," similar to what became Microsoft’s "co-pilot" concept some years later.
 The idea was to let the user feel in control, holding the pen, with AI as a tool that helps realize their intent.
 This approach makes the process more incremental, with smaller steps solving specific problems.
 It’s highly useful, but less “magical” or impressive on the surface.

 For example, understanding the impact of a building in an urban area involves considering factors like noise, wind, and temperature changes between buildings.
 Traditionally, analyzing this is very complex, but we built a deep neural net that can simulate and predict this instantly.
 Designers can work live with their buildings and understand consequences right away, allowing them to make adjustments in real time.
 While groundbreaking, it doesn’t feel like “AI magic” to users—it’s just information readily available to them.